mostafa6765/mostafa6765/README.md

 Code artist, open-source enthusiastic, software engineer, devops.

 I have more than 5 years of experience in the software engineering sector.
-I am crazy about code so I have interested latest and different type of technology.
+I have interested latest, different types of technology and am eager to learn new technology.
 I have a small organization (code4mk.org), which main motto is fun with code, there has a lot of programming resources and tips.

 Skills:
 - Software architect.